About The Club

-The Club was formed in 1945 and today has over 1,400 members worldwide. you do not have to own a Morgan Three Wheeler to become a member, all you need is a keen interest.
-If you do own one you become a Full Member and if not, an Associate Member.
+The Club was formed in 1945 and today has over 1,400 members worldwide.
+You do not have to own a Morgan Three Wheeler to become a member, all you need is a keen interest.

 We operate a spares section, known as Mogspares, and in the Mogspares Handbook are listed not only regular spares but also scarce and normally unobtainable components that have been specially manufactured for the Club.
 The Mogspares Handbook and Mogspares Parts List are available to view on this site.
 Notices of updating are published in the Bulletin and an updated version of both, converted to Portable Document Format (pdf) are available to download from this site.